Jads85/Battleship/README.md

 # Battleship
 Batalha naval JS
-Projeto do livros Usando a cabeça Javascript
+Projeto do livro: Usando a cabeça Javascript.